 The investments team implements double materiality, combining financial statement analysis with the sustainability issues that are linked to the enterprise value.
 ESG material factors and risks are assessed both on a pre and post trade phase.
 The assessment is based on a scenario analysis altering the exposure per issuer/ sector/ geographic region.
 Sustainability risks are segregated to Environmental (E), Social (S) and Governance (G) risks.
-Finally, Principal Adverse Impact (PAI) indicators per issuer are taken into account and evaluated on certain thresholds on entity level (aggregate total).
+Finally, Principal Adverse Impact (PAI) indicators per issuer are taken into account.